People Want to Know "Am I The Jerk?" In These Conflicting Situations

 At the same time, it is just a recipe, and it isn’t that big of a deal.
 Your friend is overreacting a bit, but she feels hurt by your actions.

-A good middle ground would have been to use the recipe yourself but not share it with your sister or anyone else.
 Obviously, it’s too late for that now.
 Had you not shared it with your sister, your friend may never have found out, and you wouldn’t be in this situation.
+That doesn’t make it okay that you took it in the first place.

 Additionally, if it was that important to your friend, she should have been more specific with you about not taking the recipe, or she should have just cooked the dish without help, so you couldn’t learn the details.
-The fact that you were helping her and learned the recipe by helping her makes it a bit murkier.

 The right thing to do here would be to apologize to your friend.
 Tell her you didn’t realize it was so important to her.
 Stop making the recipe, and ask your sister to stop making it as well.
 There are countless other recipes out there for chicken casserole, so you can pick one of those instead.

+You didn’t mean to hurt your friend, but you still did.
 It doesn’t necessarily make you wrong, but it also doesn’t mean your friend is wrong.
 Just do what his right by your friend.”
 Ranos131

 Another User Comments:

 “It was special to your former friend.
 It doesn’t matter if it wasn’t special to you.
 Or if it’s not special to this unsympathetic sub.
-It was special to your friend, and you knew that.

 Then you sneakily memorized the recipe when she gave you the utmost respect in thinking she could trust you.

 If you thought it was no big deal, you would’ve just asked her for the recipe.
 You wouldn’t have to waste time trying to figure it out.
 You were satisfied you “got it right” meaning satisfied you figured out your former friend’s recipe.

-You didn’t ‘tweak’ it for yourself like everyone is illogically saying.
-You wanted to “get it right” meaning replicate your former friend’s.
+Then you told your sister “where you learned it,” meaning you got the recipe from Sam.
 Then shared it when you knew it was special to Sam.
 You’re a big flaming jerk, and the friends who are taking your side are idiots because you’ll end up screwing them over eventually too.

 YTJ.”
 NonaOrganic